strong-pointer/MultiThreaded-UDP/README.md

 # MultiThreaded-UDP
-Using C Multithreading for a UDP Server/Client
+Using C Multithreading and Networking for a UDP Server/Client
 _________________________________________________
 *** Only run and tested on Linux-based machines due to the use of C multi-threading and networking ***